 Results 1–10 of 55 for "Profile"X related to "Finding Jobs With a Psychology..."
-Refine Your Search Refine Your Search TopicRace (6)Women & men (5)Education (3)Children (1)Disability (1) 3 more... [+] Law & psychology (1)Safety & design (1)Socioeconomic status (1)Hide detailsDocument TypeProfileXYear2013 (2)2011 (4)Author/ContributorDorsey, Tasha (4)Rutherford, Alexandra (2)Baker, David (1)Brigandi, Nicole (1)Carnicom, Sara (1) 15 more... [+] Cascio, Katherine (1)Dewsbury, Donald A. (1)Diegelman, Nathan M. (1)Diegelman, Sally A. (1)Faye, Cathy (1)Fields, Rona M. (1)Gul, Pelin (1)Held, Lisa (1)Hodgson, Sandra (1)Koppes, Laura L. (1)Lauber, John K. (1)MacKay, Jenna (1)Pate, Debra Sue (1)Thomas, Roger K. (1)Vande Kemp, Hendrika (1)Hide details Results 1–10 of 55 Previous 1 2 3 ...
+Refine Your Search Refine Your Search TopicRace (6)Women & men (6)Education (4)Children (1)Disability (1) 2 more... [+] Law & psychology (1)Socioeconomic status (1)Hide detailsDocument TypeProfileXYear2013 (2)2011 (4)Author/ContributorDorsey, Tasha (4)Rutherford, Alexandra (2)Baker, David (1)Brigandi, Nicole (1)Calcagno, Justine (1) 16 more... [+] Carnicom, Sara (1)Cascio, Katherine (1)Dewsbury, Donald A. (1)Diegelman, Nathan M. (1)Diegelman, Sally A. (1)Faye, Cathy (1)Fields, Rona M. (1)Garfein, Richard (1)Gul, Pelin (1)Held, Lisa (1)Kaslow, Nadine (1)Koppes, Laura L. (1)MacKay, Jenna (1)Pate, Debra Sue (1)Uffelman, Rachel (1)Vande Kemp, Hendrika (1)Hide details Results 1–10 of 55 Previous 1 2 3 ...
 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: 1.Frank Farley, PhDFrank Farley received both his bachelor's and master's from the University of Saskachewan and his PhD in psychology from the University of London in 1966.
-He served as APA President in 1993.Profile 2.Nathalie Gilfoyle, JD: APA's General CounselNathalie Gilfoyle, JD, provides advice on the wide range of legal issues the organization faces as a large nonprofit organization in its day-to-day operations.Profile 3.Featured Psychologist: Iva Greywolf, PhDDr.
+He served as APA President in 1993.Profile 2.Featured Psychologist: Iva Greywolf, PhDDr.
 Greywolf has over 30 years of experience from working in “Indian Country” to private consulting on Indian/Native behavioral health issues.
-She has received several prestige awards from the U.S. Public Health Service for outstanding work with the Indian Health Service and was selected as an APA Minority Fellow.Profile 4.Ellen G. Garrison, PhD: APA's Senior Policy AdvisorEllen G. Garrison, PhD, facilitates the CEO's involvement in policy issues, government relations and interorganizational affairs.Profile (January 2010)5.Featured Psychologist: Jean Lau Chin, EdDJean Lau Chin, EdD, is noted for her work in cultural competence and encouraging women to obtain leadership positions.
-She was the first Asian American psychologist licensed in Massachusetts.Profile (January 2013)6.Featured Psychologists: Mamie Phipps Clark, PhD and Kenneth Clark, PhDMamie Phipps Clark, PhD, and Kenneth Clark, PhD were the first African Americans to obtain their doctorate degrees in psychology from Columbia University, opened the Northside Center for Child Development in 1946, and testified as expert witnesses in the Brown vs. Board of Education case in 1954, making them influential to the Civil Rights movement.Profile 7.Featured Psychologist: Esteban L. Olmedo, PhDDr.
-Esteban L. Olmedo is a well-known and respected figure in the psychological community for his works in relation to ethnic minority issues.Profile 8.Featured Psychologists: Francis Cecil Sumner, PhD and Inez Beverly Prosser, PhDFrancis Sumner, PhD, was the first African American to receive a PhD degree in psychology.
+She has received several prestige awards from the U.S. Public Health Service for outstanding work with the Indian Health Service and was selected as an APA Minority Fellow.Profile 3.Nathalie Gilfoyle, JD: APA's General CounselNathalie Gilfoyle, JD, provides advice on the wide range of legal issues the organization faces as a large nonprofit organization in its day-to-day operations.Profile 4.Featured Psychologist: Jean Lau Chin, EdDJean Lau Chin, EdD, is noted for her work in cultural competence and encouraging women to obtain leadership positions.
+She was the first Asian American psychologist licensed in Massachusetts.Profile (January 2013)5.Featured Psychologist: Albert Sidney Beckham, PhDAlbert Sidney Beckham, PhD, is considered to be the first African-American school psychologist.
+He founded the first psychological laboratory at Howard University and published over 20 articles on the effect of counseling on high school students, childhood behavioral problems, intelligence testing and life satisfaction.Profile 6.Featured Psychologist: Esteban L. Olmedo, PhDDr.
+Esteban L. Olmedo is a well-known and respected figure in the psychological community for his works in relation to ethnic minority issues.Profile 7.Featured Psychologists: Mamie Phipps Clark, PhD and Kenneth Clark, PhDMamie Phipps Clark, PhD, and Kenneth Clark, PhD were the first African Americans to obtain their doctorate degrees in psychology from Columbia University, opened the Northside Center for Child Development in 1946, and testified as expert witnesses in the Brown vs. Board of Education case in 1954, making them influential to the Civil Rights movement.Profile 8.Featured Psychologist: Asa Hilliard, III, PhDAsa Hillard, III, PhD, is a world renowned Pan-Africanist educator, historian and psychologist, and has authored more than a thousand publications including journal articles, magazine articles, special reports, chapters and books.Profile 9.Featured Psychologists: Francis Cecil Sumner, PhD and Inez Beverly Prosser, PhDFrancis Sumner, PhD, was the first African American to receive a PhD degree in psychology.
 Inez Beverly Prosser, PhD, was the first African American woman to receive her doctoral degree in psychology.
-Profile 9.Featured Psychologist: Asa Hilliard, III, PhDAsa Hillard, III, PhD, is a world renowned Pan-Africanist educator, historian and psychologist, and has authored more than a thousand publications including journal articles, magazine articles, special reports, chapters and books.
 Profile 10.Featured Psychologist: Carolyn Lewis Attneave, PhDCarolyn Lewis Attneave, PhD’s iconic career in the field of psychology, specifically in cross-cultural topics and in counseling and psychotherapy, undoubtedly makes her one of the most well-known psychologist of American Indian background.Profile Previous 1 2 3 ...
 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: ADVERTISEMENT Results 1–10 of 55 for "Profile"X related to "Finding Jobs With a Psychology..."